sunsigil/bmp-tools/README.md

 # bmp-tools
- a small toolbox for reading and writing BMP images
+ A small toolbox for reading and writing bitmap files.
+ Bitmaps with 24-bit RGB colour and 32-bit RGBA colour are accepted.